We're Gonna Make It (Little Milton song)

 "We're Gonna Make It" is a 1965 R&B single written by Gene Barge, Billy Davis, Raynard Miner & Carl William Smith, and performed by Little Milton.
 The single is the only Top 40 entry of Little Milton's career and his highest charting R&B single, spending three weeks at number one on the U.S. R&B chart.

-Song Background
+Background

 The lyrics of the song offer a civil-rights metaphor, depicting the signs of the time period in which the song was released.